qrzn23/min/wip/magick/content.md

 centrate his will upon its one essential element, over-coming its resistance — which is automatic, like a physiological reflex — by destroying inhibitions through his ego-overwhelming enthusiasm.
-1 The other half of the work needs no such complex effort ; for his Angel is simple and unperplexed, ready at all times to respond to rightly ordered approach.
+1 The other half of the work needs no such complex effort; for his Angel is simple and unperplexed, ready at all times to respond to rightly ordered approach.